 To achieve this, we fixed the number of CPU threads per GPU at 12, ensuring each thread runs on a separate core.
-This ensures all 48 physical cores are utilized when using 4 GPUs.
+This ensures all 48 physical cores of a single CPU are utilized when using 4 GPUs.
 As with the CPU tests, the number of CPU threads can be specified in the application's launch command.
 Additionally, this command allows configuring the mapping between GPUs, CPU threads, and cores.
 All our tests ran for a duration of 2 minutes.